joinpursuit/ac15-bootcamp/README.md

 Resources
 =

-The slides and materials in this workshop are just to get you started-- consider them a jumping-off point for all the great information out there on the Web about HTML, CSS, and any other technology topic.
+The materials in this workshop are just to get you started-- consider them a jumping-off point for all the great information out there on the Web about HTML, CSS, and any other technology topic.